-In accordance with the rules of the SEC, instead of mailing a printed copy of the Company's proxy statement, annual report and other materials (the "proxy materials") relating to the Annual Meeting to stockholders, the Company may furnish proxy materials to stockholders by providing a Notice of Internet Availability of Proxy Materials (the "Notice of Internet Availability") to inform stockholders that the proxy materials are available on the Internet.
+In accordance with the rules of the SEC, instead of mailing a printed copy of the Company's proxy statement, annual report and related materials (the "proxy materials") relating to the Annual Meeting to stockholders, the Company may furnish the proxy materials to stockholders by providing the Notice of Internet Availability to inform stockholders that the proxy materials are available on the Internet.
 If you receive the Notice of Internet Availability by mail, you will not receive a printed copy of the proxy materials unless you specifically request one.
-Instead, the Notice of Internet Availability will instruct you on how you may access and review all of the Company's proxy materials, as well as how to submit your proxy, over the Internet.
+Instead, the Notice of Internet Availability will instruct you on how you may access and review all of the proxy materials, as well as how to submit your proxy, over the Internet.
 The proxy materials are available at www.proxyvote.com.

-How may I request a printed copy of the proxy materials?
+How may I request a printed copy of the proxy